Roger Merritt :: Online

 Education/Work Experience:

 Read about my education and work experience.
 Where did I attended school, and what have I studied?
-What do I do at Motlow College, and what did I do before coming to Motlow???
+What did I do at Motlow College, and what did I do before working at Motlow???
 More>>

 Interests: